cjhoon96/BAEKJOON/SAP Certi/Fiori Certi/FIORI CERTI 정리.md

 :book: UX399 - Unit 1

+B

 ****

-## What is a code validator?
-(Choose the correct answer).
+## 11. What is a code validator?
+(Choose the correct answer). :no_entry:

-### A code validator is a software program that checks the code against coding rules and standards.
+A code validator is a software program that checks the code against coding rules and standards.

 A code validator is a code generator tool that generates valid code.